Dream Doors Limited

 To understand exactly what is, and what is not, included in this financial information, click here (opens in a new window).

-The induction course is one week and covers all aspects of the business, from marketing and sales through to product terminology and project management.
+The induction course is 12 weeks long, including nine days at head office in Gosport, and covers all aspects of the business, from marketing and sales through to product terminology and project management.
 There are no practical skills required, but training is given in kitchen surveying and measuring.

 Franchisees and their staff attend regular business coaching courses.
 Field support is ongoing throughout the franchise, beginning with a weekly visit.
 There is no charge for the business coaching or support.